-The locals who live in riverside houses use the water for all kinds of washing, cooking and transport and a trip along the backwaters in Alleppey is a great way to see all the action of this unique lifestyle.
-There are several ways to see the beauty of the Alleppey backwaters ranging in price from a few cents to a few hundred euros.
+The locals who live in riverside houses use the water for all kinds of washing, cooking and transport and a trip along the Alleppey backwaters is a great way to see all the action of this unique lifestyle.
+There are several ways to see the beauty of the Kerala backwaters in Alleppey ranging in price from a few cents to a few hundred euros.
 But whichever way you choose, the backwaters are unmissable sight and a great way to spend a day or two in Kerala.

-We spent a few days in Alleppey and used this as an access point to the backwaters.
+We spent a few days in Alleppey and used this as an access point to the backwaters of Kerala.
 This is the most popular way as it is the closest town with access to the backwaters.
 There are also tours available from Kochin but the time on the water is cut short due to the transport times to and from Kochin.

 How to see the Alleppey Backwater by Canoe (the best way)

 For an unforgettable experience book yourself in for a the canoe village tour.
 This can be booked through almost any guesthouse in Alleppey.
 We stayed at the beautiful converted colonial house Art Packers Hostel.
 They organised the tour including pick up from the hostel for 1000 INR per person.